Wraith: The Oblivion: SettingWraith: The Oblivion primarily takes place in the Deadlands of the western world. There are two main regions of the afterlife within the game's setting. The first is referred to as the Shadowlands, which is a darkened reflection of the living world. Wraiths can explore the landscapes and cities as they were during their mortal life, but are unable to interact with it in any meaningful way without the use of special ghostly powers called Arcanoi.

 Other Arcanoi exist in the possession of minor Guilds and other Dark Kingdoms.
 Spectres also possess their own Dark Arcanoi in addition to the standard wraithly Arcanoi.

+Release

-ReleaseWraith: The Oblivion was originally published by White Wolf Publishing on August 18, 1994, at the Gen Con gaming convention.
+Wraith: The Oblivion was originally published by White Wolf Publishing on August 18, 1994, at the Gen Con gaming convention.
 They followed it with a second edition two years later on August 8, 1996, also at Gen Con.
 Onyx Path Publishing, a company formed by ex–White Wolf Publishing staff, financed production of Wraith: The Oblivion 20th Anniversary Edition through a very successful crowdfunding campaign in 2014, and released it on August 8, 2018.

 The game has been supported with a line of supplementary game books, which expand the game's mechanics and setting.
 Among these are the Guildbook series, describing the wraith guilds; books describing locations in the setting; books for various character types; and game guides.

 Reception

 Adam Tinworth of Arcane gave Wraith: The Oblivion's second edition a score of 9/10, calling it "one of the most mature and involving" role-playing games ever.
 He appreciated how the gameplay systems work to create a dark atmosphere, how the single-dice-roll action mechanic allowed for degrees of success or failure while remaining simple to use, and how the concept of a player character having a Shadow controlled by another player allowed for players to remain active even when their own character was not the focus of a scene; he did however criticize the combat system rules as confusing, something he called a recurring problem with games using the Storyteller System.
 He also noted that the game's "horrific" background, and the Shadow system's potential for player abuse, meant that both players and the storyteller would need to put in effort to keep the game from being too depressive and hopeless.

 The French release of the first edition did not perform well commercially.